ProjectAmbri/bylaws/AF_Bylaws.md

 7. A Director will be removed from the Board of Directors upon receipt of her or his written resignation from the Board.

-8. The Board of Directors may, by majority vote, remove any Director whenever, in its judgment, the best interests of the Corporation shall be served thereby; provided, however, that written notice of such proposed removal shall be given to the Director sought to be removed not less than thirty (30) days prior to the meeting at which such proposal is to be voted upon.
+8. The Board of Directors may, by majority vote, remove any Director whenever, in its judgment, the best interests of the AF shall be served thereby; provided, however, that written notice of such proposed removal shall be given to the Director sought to be removed not less than thirty (30) days prior to the meeting at which such proposal is to be voted upon.

 9. Any Director may be removed from office without cause by a majority vote of the Members entitled to vote at any regular or special meeting of the membership; provided, however, that written notice of such proposed removal shall be given to the Director sought to be removed not less than thirty (30) days prior to the meeting at which such proposal is to be voted upon.